 This class will teach methods and tools that focus a team's creativity and analysis on the right deliverables and explore how the basic functional methods of the business world (such as schedules, budgets, emails, and meetings) can be informed by design thinking to be more effective for teams composed of multiple disciplines.

-A course to introduce the techniques and process of problem definition and solution generation as used in the field of design.
+An introduction to the techniques and process of problem definition and solution generation as used in the field of design.

 Prototyping for non-designers.